daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 Reference HBS article.

-It’s not just enough to gather a diverse array of data talent.
-You’re leaders and managers need to eat and breathe the right kind of execution framework – which enables your team to productize effectively.
+But, it’s not just enough to gather a diverse array of data talent.
+You're team neads to execute.
+Here's how Cassie Kozyrkov, Google's Chief Decisions Officer, reccomends executing Applied AI projects [x].

-Ask the right questions, get the right data, train models on the data, evaluate models on new data, productize the solution, make sure launching is a good idea, keep production system reliable over time
+"1.
+Ask the right questions, 2. get the right data, 3. train models on the data, 4. evaluate models on new data, 5. productize the solution, 6. make sure launching is a good idea, 7. keep production system reliable over time"

 <br><br>

 **5 - The Distribution Question**

-“*Do you have a way to not just create but deliver your product.*”
+“*Do you have a way to not just create but deliver your product?*”

 In the words of Dave McCLure of 500 Startups, “Customers don’t care about your solution.
 They care about their problems.”

+“It is not the customer’s job to know what they want.” —Steve Jobs

 “*Selling and delivering a product is at least as important as the product itself.*”

-When considering the timing question for any AI/ML product, consider the customer’s problem above all else.
-Will they have the same problems in two years?
-Are they ready for the solution you’re ideating?
-You’re AI/ML tool needs to deliver value now and in the future – after all – companies are evaluated based on potential future cash flow.

-“You might think your technology speaks for itself, but it most probably doesn’t.
-You still need an effective distribution channel.
-Primarily a way to get close to the customer, so they can experience the superior advantage you can bring.”
+Carly T - The reality of putting something into production.
+When?
+How often?
+Where?
+What do you do with the predictions?
+Real-world conversations about policy because you’re building something that will be used for real.
+What is our policy for what we build?

 <br><br>